 - Most significant landmark – The Shelton McMurphey Johnson House

-- Best free activity – Jordan Schnitzer Museum of Art
+- Free activity – Jordan Schnitzer Museum of Art

-- Best activity for kids – Cascades Raptor Center
+- Activity for kids – Cascades Raptor Center

-- Best nightlife – Hult Center for the Performing Arts
+- Nightlife – Hult Center for the Performing Arts

-- Best all-around accommodation – Graduate Eugene Hotel
+- Place to stay – Graduate Eugene Hotel

 1. Alton Baker Park